silica-dev/new-moon-nvim/README.md

 ## Usage

 The following files are used for the following purposes.
-Pick and choose as needed:
+Pick and choose as needed, or just decompress the whole `nvim` folder into `~/.config/nvim` (or whatever the windows equivalent is) if you're feeling adventurous:

 - **init.lua:** initialized lazy and telescope configs, as well as my own personal keybinds and the lunarvim keybinds I actually had use for.
 Also configures some modules that don't play nicely with lazy.nvim
 - **lua/plugins/lunarvim.lua:** Loads and configures most lunarvim-specific plugins that don't require extensive configurations